Skip to main content

 Don’t Click on Links Immediately

 False hyperlinks are a big tell of phishing emails.
-When you hover your cursor over a hyperlink in an email, you will be shown the true destination of that hyperlink (you are informed via a pop-up or by seeing the true link at the bottom of the screen).
-If they don’t match, then the email is phishing.
+When you hover your cursor over a hyperlink in an email, you will be shown the true destination of that hyperlink (you are informed via a pop-up or by seeing the actual link at the bottom of the screen).
+If they don’t match, then the email is Phishing.

 Be Careful on Public Networks (VPN solutions)

-When using networks that are provided for the public’s use, such as a library network or a Starbucks, know that others can read the data that you are sending and receiving.
+When using networks provided for the public’s use, such as a library network or a Starbucks, know that others can read the data you are phishing and receiving.
 This is known as packet sniffing.
-If you are on a public network and checking online financial institutions, the details for that financial institution such as your username and password may be capturable via packet sniffing.
+Suppose you are on a public network and checking online financial institutions, the details for that financial institution, such as your username and password.
+In that case, d may be accessed via packet sniffing.

-Do you Online Banking from home (refer to the above section)
+Do you do Online Banking from home (refer to the above section)

-As stated in the previous section, it is much safer to perform any online financial transaction from home rather than a public network without the use of a VPN solution.
-Typically home networks are far safer than public networks as you know who’s on your home network and what they are doing.
+As stated in the previous section, performing any online financial transaction from home is much safer than using a public network without a VPN solution.
+Home networks are far safer than public networks as you know who’s on your home network and what they do.
 Be sure to make your password to access your home network as strong as possible (see the section for Using Strong and Unique Passwords above).

 Suspicious Website Check (refer to antivirus section)

 Be wary of suspicious websites.
-Your antivirus solution will help to protect you from connecting them, usually by adding icons next to your search results to indicate that the website is legit or suspicious.
-You can also check by hovering over the hyperlink to the website to check where you are really going to be set to (see the section for Verify the Legitimacy of the Email above).
+Your antivirus solution will help protect you from connecting to them, usually by adding icons to your search results to indicate whether the website is legitimate or suspicious.
+You can also check by hovering over the hyperlink to the website to see where you will be set (see the section for Verify the Legitimacy of the Email above).

 Actively Check Your Credit Report and Bank Statements (Credit Reporting Agencies)

-You should regularly check your credit report (at least once per year) and review your bank/credit card statements.
-I review my bank/credit card statements when I reconcile those accounts once a month.
-I also usually do it a couple of more times each month as I’m entering transactions.
+You should regularly check your credit report (at least once yearly) and review your bank/credit card statements.
+I review my bank/credit card statements when reconciling those accounts once a month, and I usually do it a couple more times each month as I enter transactions.

-You are entitled to one free credit report each year from each of the credit reporting agencies: Experian, TransUnion, and Equifax.
+You are entitled to one free credit report from each credit reporting agency each year: Experian, TransUnion, and Equifax.

 Sign Up for Credit Monitoring (Credit Karma and Experian)

-In addition to checking your credit report annually, I also recommend that you sign up for a credit monitoring service.
+In addition to checking your credit report annually, I recommend signing up for a credit monitoring service.
 Credit Karma and Experian are both highly regarded solutions in the industry.

-One safeguard that we use is to lock our credit so that credit accounts cannot be opened in our names without our knowing.
-This can be done manually at each of the three credit reporting agencies (Experian, TransUnion, and Equifax).
-It can also be done automatically as a service such as Experian’s IdentityWorks.
+One safeguard we use is to lock our credit so that credit accounts cannot be opened in our names without our knowledge.
+This can be done manually at each credit reporting agency (Experian, TransUnion, and Equifax) or automatically as a service such as Experian’s IdentityWorks.

-Typically when you set up an online financial account, not only are you required to set up a username and password, but you are also asked to answer some security questions that will be used to identify you should you need to reset your credentials in the future.
+When you set up an online financial account, you must set up a username and password.
+Still, you are also asked to answer some security questions that will be used to identify you should you need to reset your credentials.
 These questions are all pretty much the same: birthdate, mother’s maiden name, first car, favorite book, childhood best friend, etc.

-With a little digging, this information (some, most, or all) can be found on social networks that you subscribe to.
-Facebook is an excellent target to find these details, especially if your profile is public.
-You can protect yourself by making your profile private, or better yet not putting these details out there, to begin with.
-Is another like on your birthday worth the risk of having your identity stolen?
-Even making your profile private is no guarantee of security as there are ways to get around the privacy if you are determined enough.
+With some digging, this information (some, most, or all) can be found on social networks you subscribe to.
+Facebook is an excellent target for finding these details, especially if your profile is public.
+You can protect yourself by making your profile private or, better yet, not putting these details out there.
+Is another, like on your birthday, worth the risk of stealing your identity?
+Even making your profile private does not guarantee security, as there are ways to get around the privacy barrier if you are determined enough.

 Also, sites like Facebook and other social networks are prime targets for a massive hack, where millions of users’ details are acquired.
 In September 2018, Facebook reported that it was compromised by a hack that compromised the personal information of 50 million users.
-That information is then used, either by the hackers or sold on the Dark Web, to perform identity theft.
-Are you sure that you weren’t one of the 50 million compromised users?
+That information is then used by hackers or sold on the Dark Web to perform identity theft.
+Are you sure you weren’t one of the 50 million compromised users?

 Shred Documents Before Disposing of Them

-This last recommendation might not seem like it has anything to do with your online security, but like social media, personal information can be gleaned from what you throw away.
+This last recommendation might not seem related to your online security, but like social media, personal information can be gleaned from what you throw away.
 Hackers can also take your trash and sift through it to find the details they need to create financial havoc for you online.
-Getting a simple paper shredder can take care of this security hole.
+A simple paper shredder can take care of this security hole.

 Conclusion

-The information provided here are recommendations that you can take to better secure yourself online and protect your finances.
-Doing just one will make you safer than you are right now.
-Each of these that you implement will make you that much safer.
-In the technology industry, this is known as hardening, as you are making it harder for hackers to get your information.
+The information provided here is a list of recommendations to better secure yourself online and protect your finances.
+Doing just one will make you safer than you are right now, and each of these you implement will make you much safer.
+This is known as hardening in the technology industry, as you are making it harder for hackers to get your information.

-Another thing to realize is in this ever-changing world we find ourselves in, you can’t simply do this much and forget it.
-As new technology becomes commonplace and new methods for doing things become the norm, you must always work to be ahead of the hackers.
-Implementing these securities allows you to worry about other things in your life and focus your energies elsewhere.
-A little less anxiety is good for the soul I think.
+Another thing to realize is that you can’t simply do this much in this ever-changing world and forget it.
+As new technology becomes commonplace and new methods for doing things become the norm, you must constantly work to be ahead of the hackers.
+Implementing these strategies lets you worry about other things and focus your energies elsewhere.
+A little less anxiety is good for the soul, I think.

 Comments